 Best PVP Priest Spec for Battlegrounds

-If you’re a PVP healer who prefers doing Battlegrounds, chances are that you enjoy more traditional healing specs with AoE heals and cheat death mechanics.
+If you’re a PVP healer who prefers doing Battlegrounds, chances are that you enjoy more traditional Healer specs with AoE heals and cheat death mechanics.
 If this is the case, the Holy Priest is the best pick for you.

 Prayer of Healing is a versatile healing ability that spreads to other allies, Guardian Spirit is a cheat death mechanic that can bring players back from the dead, and Symbol of Hope helps allies regain mana and ability usage.